ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 P.tx_in_flight: C.inflight immediately after the transmission of packet P.

+P.packet_id: A monotonically increasing unique identifier of packet P.
+This is protocol specific.
+E.g., for TCP this is the ending sequence number of the packet, and for QUIC it is the packet number.

 ##### Rate Sample (rs) Output {#rate-sample-rs-output}

 This algorithm provides its output in a RateSample structure rs, containing